Now tracking all 5 NYC boroughs

 3–5 days Data lag

-A homeowner in your territory pulls a $179,000 renovation permit.
-Their current policy may not reflect construction liability, updated replacement cost, or the increased property value after renovation.
-PermitBeam helps surface that moment early enough for a useful coverage review.
+A property in your territory pulls a $179,000 renovation permit.
+That public filing may be worth checking against your own book, renewal list, or local workflow.
+PermitBeam helps surface the moment early enough for a thoughtful review.

 What you're spotting